ShikaSD/kotlin-compiler-dagger-plugin/PROPOSAL.md

 This note explores compile-time "safe" DI container implementation relying on language itself, as opposed to annotation processing.

-The topics to explore for MVP:
+Topics to explore for MVP:
 1. Exposing dependencies from container
 2. Wiring(binding) dependency graph
 3. Injection (constructor and instance fields)